Last Resort Grill in Athens, Georgia

 Forza Storico in Atlanta

 Located inside the bustling Westside Provisions District in Atlanta, Forza Storico offers outdoor dining on its side courtyard patio and a newly expanded outdoor garden.
 Both spaces are covered, with space heaters, bars, string lights, topiaries, and the occasional DJ, creating a lively and warm spot to enjoy classic Italian dishes like cacio e pepe and the restaurant's signature cocktails like a Smoked Old Fashioned.

 Find more things to do in this Guide to Atlanta.

-The Grey in Savannah
+The Lost Square in Savannah

 Make it a getaway: Book a room at the new JW Marriott Savannah Plant Riverside District, and explore all the shops and restaurants on River Street.
 Make time to walk on the beach on nearby Tybee Island.